-Employee satisfaction is measured with an annual employee survey.
+Employee satisfaction is measured with a bi-annual employee survey in evennumbered years.
 Employees rate items related to their satisfaction with MoDOT using a five-point scale, with one indicating low satisfaction and five indicating high satisfaction.
 Society for Human Resources Management best practice data was gathered from an SHRM report of an annual job satisfaction survey of 55 Fortune 500 companies.

 USE RESOURCES WISELY

 Level of job satisfaction - 6b